bramvandenbussche/books/_posts/2017-06-06-Jodi-Taylor---And-the-Rest-is-History.md

 author: Jodi Taylor
 title: And the Rest Is History
-series: Chronicles of St. Mary's
+series: The Chronicles of St. Mary's
 series_order: 8
 cover: chronicles-of-st-marys-8-and-the-rest-is-history.jpg